sasstools/sass-lint/docs/rules/url-quotes.md

 # URL Quotes

-Rule `url-quotes` will enforce that URL strings are wrapped in quotes.
+Rule `url-quotes` will enforce that URLs are wrapped in quotes.

 ## Examples